thomruns/tasklist/README.md

 Basic functionality for deleting individual tasks from the task list by clicking an icon.

 ## Modifications date
-Reference for date of modifications; may be deleted upon app completion
+For reference only; date of modifications; may be deleted upon app completion

 ## Task deletion functionality
 Functionality for clearing all tasks from list after confirmation